Congress Theatre (Eastbourne)

-The Congress Theatre is a Grade II* listed, purpose built, modern theatre and conference venue in the seaside town of Eastbourne, East Sussex.
+The Congress Theatre is a Grade II* listed, purpose-built, modern theatre and conference venue in the seaside town of Eastbourne, East Sussex.
 It is one of the largest theatres in southern England, with seating capacity of 1,689.
-The theatre was designed by Bryan and Norman Westwood Architects and built in 1963.
+The theatre was designed in 1958 and built 1961–1963 by Bryan and Norman Westwood Architects.
+Ove Arup and Partners were engineers.
 The theatre underwent major refurbishment in 2019, to reveal a bright and contemporary look, whilst fully maintaining the character of the original design.
 Shows include touring West End theatre, ballet, opera, comedy and live music.

+Extensive acoustic testing took place in 1964 with local schools taking part clapping, shouting and reacting to loud, off-stage bangs.
+The first performances took place on 22–23 January 1965.
+The first half of the programme was a classical concert given by The Arriaga String Quartet and the second half was a performance of Benjamin Britten's Noye's Fludde with 14 local schools participating.
+The soloists were Sheila Rex and Owen Brannigan.
+Britten himself attended one of the dress rehearsals.

 It was the location for the final recorded concert by the American pianist, composer and band leader Duke Ellington on 1 December 1973.
 Ellington died five months later in May 1974.